Laver Close, Nottingham, Nottinghamshire NG5 7LS

 All music lessons are delivered by our Music Lead, Mrs Antcliffe.

 Our music curriculum ensures children sing, listen, play, perform and evaluate.
 This is embedded in the classroom through the structured music programme Charanga as well as weekly singing assemblies, various concerts and performances, choir and instrument teaching from specialist tutors.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
-In the classroom children learn key aspects of music through cross-curricular links.
-They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
-Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

 IMPACT